 Fighting for Sagopshin and Malgobek

 By late September 1942, SS-Division Wiking was in a position to launch an assault to capture the vital city of Grozny.
 Working in cooperation with General der Panzertruppen Traugott Herr's 13.Panzer-Division.
 As they reached the Terek River, the Soviet defences solidified.
-Several obstacle belts had to be breached before the Georgian Road (along which American supplies were transported) could be reached.
+Several obstacle belts had to be breached before the Georgian Road, where American supplies were transported, could be reached.
 Realizing the difficult situation, SS-Gruppenführer Felix Steiner divided Wiking into four columns, each with separate objectives, but all aimed at breaching the Soviet defences and opening a road to the Caspian Sea.
-Images: Battle-hardened SS-men of SS-Infanterie-Regiment Germania and Nordland awaits orders.
-The Waffen-SS also made extensive use of captured Russian weapons, such as the PPSh 41 submachine-gun carried by the NCO of the Nordland on the right.
-Fair use.
+Image: Wiking volunteers relaxing in a Sunflower field in Caucasus during a lull in the fighting.
+Public domain.